mavlink/mavlink-devguide/en/services/opendroneid.md

 Messages to specify the server(s) to connect to, credentials etc. would be needed.

 Security of drone ID data is partly under definition.
-The Japan rule requires a signature of the drone ID data to be broadcasted in the Authentication message.
+The Japan rule requires a signature of the drone ID data to be broadcasted in the [AUTHENTICATION](#OPEN_DRONE_ID_AUTHENTICATION) message.
 The details are in [Japanese](https://github.com/opendroneid/opendroneid-core-c#japan).
 No such requirement currently exists for the US and EU.
 It is possible that some use cases in the future might require more security related activities for drone ID data.